kuali/kc/coeus-db/coeus-db-sql/src/main/resources/co/kuali/coeus/data/migration/sql/README.md

 # SQL Installation Instructions

 The folders here contain scripts to facilitate the installation of the necessary Mysql or Oracle database in order to run KC.
-Inside the mysql and oracle directories you will find a series of scripts named similarly to the following.
+Inside the mysql and oracle directories you will find a series of scripts named similar to the following.

 * 600_mysql_kc_demo.sql
 * 600_mysql_kc_rice_server_upgrade.sql